 NCMA Artist Innovation Mentorship (NCMA AIM)

-With funding from the Anonymous Trust, this regional after-school outreach program is designed to bring artists from eastern North Carolina communities into structured six-week programs with area youth.
+With pilot funding from the Anonymous Trust and the North Carolina Department of Natural and Cultural Resources, this regional after-school outreach program is designed to bring artists from eastern North Carolina communities into structured six-week programs with area youth.
 NCMA AIM uses creative youth development strategies to provide access to materials, create open-ended process-led art, explore the basics of exhibition curation, and connect young people with their peers through art.

 Bilingual NCMA To Go Activity Kits